Reita

 Reita (れいた) (May 27, 1981 – April 15, 2024) was a Japanese bassist and composer best known for being a member of the visual kei rock band The Gazette.
 He produced his instruments under the Japanese brand ESP and also owned a clothing brand called Snaked Lows.

-The Gazette is noted as one of the biggest visual kei bands of the second generation, and several artists mourned Reita's death in 2024.
+The Gazette is noted as one of the biggest visual kei bands of their generation, and several artists mourned Reita's death in 2024.

 Early and personal life

 Reita was born in Kanagawa Prefecture on May 27, 1981.
 He lived with his mother and older sister and was close to his grandmother.
 He and The Gazette's guitarist Uruha were childhood friends and met at their school's football club.
 In an interview with JRock News, Reita said that, despite his family not having much income, his dream of being a musician was stronger:

 "When I was in second grade in junior high school, I was hanging out at Uruha’s house and we were just playing CDs and playing covers of the songs.
 It was just too much fun.
 That’s when I decided that I wanted to be a musician."

 One of his hobbies outside of music was boxing, and he went to the gym regularly.